 WACO COUNTY.
 Waco County, as established for judicial and other purposes on January 29, 1842, embraced the area of present Falls County.
 Viesca was named the county seat.
 Waco County was abolished by a Texas Supreme court decision, Stockton v.
 Montgomery (1842), which made all judicial counties unconstitutional.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Seymour V. Connor, "WACO COUNTY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hcw52), accessed November 28, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Seymour V. Connor, "Waco County," accessed September 29, 2016, http://www.tshaonline.org/handbook/online/articles/hcw52.